wdelfuego/nova-calendar/README.md

 If you are going to return a long list of events here, or do a request to an external service, you can use the `firstDayOfCalendar()` and `lastDayOfCalendar()` methods inherited from `Wdelfuego\NovaCalendar\DataProvider\MonthCalendar` to limit the scope of your event generation to the date range that is currently being requested by the frontend.

-Any events you return here that fall outside that date range are never displayed, so it's a waste to your and your users' resources if you still generate them.
+Any events you return here that fall outside that date range are never displayed, so it's a waste of your and your users' resources if you still generate them.

 # Support